smovidya/smovidya-election-backend/README.md

 ## Environment Variables

-Create a `.env` file in the root of the project with the following content (contact the project owner for the values):
+Create a `.dev.vars` file in the root of the project with the following content (contact the project owner for the values):

 ```conf
 FIREBASE_API_KEY=""